quyennNguyen/about-me/README.md

 - 👋 Chao moi nguoi, I'm QQ.
 - 🌼 I like cooking, anime, and plushies.
-- 👩‍💻 I'm a self-taught developer baby.
+- 👩‍💻 I'm a self-taught developer noobie.
 - 💌 You can reach out to me by 👇👇
--                               discord: theonewhoQ#5285 🌫
+-                               discord: theonewhoQ#5285
--                               instagram: _callmeqq_🌫
+-                               instagram: _callmeqq_

 °。°。°。°。°。°。°。゜。°。°。°。